-21 November 2024, 9:00-11:00 CET (Central European Time) Concept note and agenda
+21 November 2024, 9:00-11:00 CET (Central European Time)

 Session 4 will introduce approaches, practices and methods for Monitoring and Evaluation (M&E) with presentation and discussion on case studies and examples of current practices, challenges and lessons learnt.
 The session will provide an overall introduction and answers the question "Why should we to Monitor and Evaluate STI Policies?"